Mj-Techs/Blog-Posts/README.md

 # Overview

 This is an application where user can add task with title and body and also can publish the task.
+User can also search the task by the title name or body.

 ## Description